 In older children or adolescents, focal back pain and point tenderness are the usual (and non-specific) findings for spinal infection.

 Vertebral osteomyelitis can present with an acute, subacute, or chronic disease course, most often in an adult 60 years of age or older.
-Back pain is the most common initial symptom and is present in over 85% of cases.
-Fever, however, is a less reliable finding, occurring in only about half of cases.
-The presence or absence of fever is also confounded by the fact that patients are often taking analgesics such as an NSAID – and these medications may suppress a fever too.
+Back pain is the most common initial symptom, and is present in over 85% of cases.
+Fever, however, is a less reliable finding, occurring in only about half or less of cases.
+The absence of fever can be misleading, as patients are often taking NSAID analgesics that may suppress fever as well.

 Patients with a spinal epidural abscess most often have one or more predisposing risk factors or conditions such as diabetes, immunodeficiency syndromes, intravenous drug use, prior spine surgery, malnutrition, and recent systemic infection.

-Spinal epidural abscess can present with a ‘classic triad’ of fever, spinal pain, and neurologic deficits, but the entire triad exists in only a small proportion of patients.
+Spinal epidural abscess can present with a classic triad of fever, spinal pain, and neurologic deficits, but the complete triad is found concurrently in only a fraction of patients.
 The most common symptom is severe back pain, which occurs in the majority of patients.
 Fever is present in only about 50% of patients.
-While neurologic deficits are the most feared complication of spinal epidural abscess, only about a third of patients will present with neurologic symptoms on exam findings.
-Nonetheless, it is important to inquire about saddle anesthesia or shooting paresthesias, bowel or bladder dysfunction, sexual dysfunction, and lower extremity loss motor function.
+While neurologic deficits are the most feared complication of spinal epidural abscess, only about a third of patients will present with neurologic symptoms or exam findings.
+Nonetheless, it is important to inquire about numbness, paresthesia, bowel, bladder and sexual dysfunction, and lower extremity motor weakness.

 The diagnosis of spinal infection is challenging given the nonspecific signs and symptoms.
 Thus, spinal infection should always be included on the differential for any patient with known risk factors or with constitutional symptoms suggestive of infection.